After Sandy: Houseless, until the insurance money kicks in

-NEW YORK (Reuters) - It took one day for Superstorm Sandy to destroy my house.
+NEW YORK, Dec 5 (Reuters) - It took one day for Superstorm Sandy to destroy my house.
 So far, it’s taken more than a month for insurance to help me get back in.

 We’re among the 330,000 people in New York waiting on insurance settlements.
 Like many others, we’re staying with family.
 Lucky for us, we have flood insurance.